Invasive Species Outreach and Education: K-12

 This website and curriculum series was developed by experts at Cornell University to help high school students conduct environmental science research.

 Developed by Utah State University, this website is primarily for students and teachers in grades 7–12 and includes information on weed impacts, weed management, and how to get involved.

 A youth gardening program from the University Cooperative Extension network.
 In the Operation Thistle module, middle school students learn about plant growth and development with invasive bull thistle as an example.

 Researched and written primarily by students at Whitehall High School, this website contains information, links, and photographs of Montana's noxious weeds.

-This website provides links to weed identification resources, education programs, and an event calendar.
+This website provides links to weed identification resources and education programs..

 This website offers tools and resources for middle school educators on biodiversity and rare native plant conservation.